linhdo154/linhdo154.github.io/_pages/about.md

   - /about.html
 ---

-I’m Linh Do, a Ph.D. graduate in Mathematics from Tulane University, advised by Professor [Scott A. McKinley](https://www.stochastics-lab.net/)
-.
-I currently work as a Research Scientist in the [Stochastic Lab](https://www.stochastics-lab.net/) , focusing on intracellular transport, neuroimaging, and latent modeling in biological systems.
+I’m Linh Do, a Ph.D. graduate in Mathematics from Tulane University, advised by Professor [Scott A. McKinley](https://www.stochastics-lab.net/).
+I currently work as a Research Scientist in the [Stochastic Lab](https://www.stochastics-lab.net/), focusing on statistical modeling with applications in intracellular transport, neuroimaging, and biological systems.

 ---

 **Research Interests**

-- Mathematical and Statistical Modeling

-- Hierarchical Models
+- Bayesian Hierarchical Models

-- Bayesian Inference

 - Empirical Bayes